Glasses Guide-FAQ About Your Eyes, Eyeglasses, and more!

 That's it.
 If you receive e-mails from us, other than what is shown above, we would like to know about it.
 Contact Us.

-While we do offer a limited range of pre-made readers, they are from Cinzia Designs, and are the best we have seen.
-The cost reflects this, too.
 Most "pre-made", "ready readers", or disposable readers are typically made to be as cheap as possible:

 - The frames are cheap plastic that do not hold their shape and break easily.